 Beginning Chinese II

-This course continues the the beginning level of Chinese study.
+This course continues the beginning level of Chinese study.
 The focus is on developing listening and speaking skills, with an increasing emphasis on reading and writing skills.
 Students will learn more expressions, sentence structures as well as other parts of the Chinese grammar.
 Further aspects of Chinese culture are also introduced, in parallel to Chinese language study.

 Intermediate Chinese I